15 Hidden Gems Of London

 The region chosen was at first a shallow valley flanked by Park Wood toward the south and a now non-existent villa of Park Herne toward the “north”, where the last option was annihilated to clear a path for the supply as it was fabricated.

-You all might have heard about famous places like Buckingham Palace, Tower Bridge, The British Museum, Natural History Museum, Westminster Abbey, London Zoo, and many more.
-But these were all the hidden gems in London that only a handful of people know about.
+You all might have heard about famous places like Buckingham Palace, Tower Bridge, The British Museum, the Natural History Museum, Westminster Abbey, London Zoo, and many more.
+But these were all the hidden gems in London that only a handful of people knew about.
 So, this is a list of all the unusual things that you can do in London.

 Apart from the places mentioned above, there are so many hidden gems in London such as Leadenhall market (covered market), Eltham Palace (former royal palace), which is a blend of medieval culture and art deco mansion, National Maritime Museum, St Martin, Little Venice, Stephen wright’s house, Regent’s Park, Big Ben Bell Tower, London Transport Museum, Covent Garden, and many more.